mesonbuild/meson/devdocs/markdown/documentation.md

 # Documentation for Meson

-TODO

-## Overview

-The documentation for users of the Meson Build system is created using hotdoc.
+The documentation for users of the Meson Build system is created using hotdoc and is located in the `doc` directory.
+It compiles markdown files into the documentation.

+Here is a quick guide to the `doc` directory:

+* The file `hotdoc.json` is the configuration file.
+* The file `README.md` contains a quick info on how to compile the documentation.
+* The directory `theme` contains the theme for the documentation.
+* The directory `images` contains images for the documentation.
+* The file `sitemap.txt` tells hotdoc the structure of the documentation and which markdown files should be places where.

+## How to contribute

+Find the appropriate markdown file in the `doc/markdown` (`doc\markdown` under Windows) directory and make your changes.